KIMB-technologies/Radio-API/Setup.md

 			*If hosted in a local network using `all` is recommended.*
 		- `CONF_STREAM_JSON` Url to a JSON list of streams or `false` to disable (see [Own Streams](#own-streams))
 		- There are some more options, see defaults in [docker-compose.yml](https://github.com/KIMB-technologies/Radio-API/blob/master/docker-compose.yml).
+		- The default setup uses Redis for fast caching of values.
+Redis may be disable by setting `CONF_USE_JSON_CACHE=true`, which enables an json file based caching as fallback (cached items are then stored in `./data/cache`).
 	- There are two ways to store which episodes of podcasts have already been listened to (new ones are marked by `*`)
 		- Create a cron job to `/cron.php`, e.g., `docker exec --user www-data radio_api php /cron.php`.
 (This will dump the already played episodes to a JSON file in `./data/` and *Radio-API* will load the file into redis on container startup).
 		- Use the data volume of Redis.
 (Redis will (re-)load its dump files on container startup.)